wsx5031060310guy/python-project/chart/README.md

 # Python project (chart)

-this can show the data in the chart and real-time moving.
+this projct can show the data in the chart and real-time moving.

 ## Built With